c9s/Pux/README.md

   in another instance of `\Pux\Mux`.

-Route Executor
+Route RouteExecutor
 --------------------
-`Pux\Executor` executes your route by creating the controller object, and calling the controller action method.
+`Pux\RouteExecutor` executes your route by creating the controller object, and calling the controller action method.

 Route executor take the returned route as its parameter, you simply pass the